andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/action-handling.md

 ## `beforeSubmitForm` action

-Called after a form has been preflighted and passed validation, in response to the `submit()` method being called on the `changesetWebform` instance, usually when the user clicks the submit button.
+Called after a form has been preflighted and passed validation, in response to the `submit()` method being called on the `changesetWebform` class instance, usually when the user clicks the submit button.

 Arguments: (`changesetWebform`)